qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

-  could be: assign a key to each of the layer-tap key thus avoiding the slight hold delay with a mouse; add layer-hold keys to `_RAR` and `_REV`; more navigation on the base layer; some accented or Unicode that you use the most, etc.
+  could be: assign a key to each of the layer-tap key thus avoiding the slight hold delay with a mouse; add layer-hold keys to `_RAR` and `_REV`; more navigation on the base layer; some accented or Unicode that you use the most; LGUI keys, etc.

   Keyboards with fewer keys: the `_REV` layer would be the first to repurpose I guess.
 One of the `_NSY` layer hold keys to it,